coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

 guardian paramount creates a *protective aura,*the transferred wounds are dealt to the guardian paramount as subdual damage, not normal damage, as with the *shield other* spell.
-Otherwise, the guardian paramount's *protective aura* functions like the *shield other spell* cast by an 8th-level cleric.
+Otherwise, the guardian paramount’s *protective aura* functions like the *shield other spell* cast by an 8th-level cleric.

 **Adjust Probability (Ex):** On reaching 5th level, the guardian paramount gains the ability to affect probability twice per day, plus one additional time per day per three levels thereafter.
-The guardian paramount can force a reroll of one attack roll, check, or saving throw that another creature within 25 feet---friend or enemy---just made.
+The guardian paramount can force a reroll of one attack roll, check, or saving throw that another creature within 25 feet—friend or enemy—just made.
 The guardian paramount can find out whether the attack roll, check, or save would have succeeded before using this ability.
-The recipient must take the second roll, whether it's better or worse than the original roll.
+The recipient must take the second roll, whether it’s better or worse than the original roll.
-The use of this ability takes place outside the normal initiative order, but the paramount guardian can't use it if he or she is flat-footed or unable to see the situation resulting in the roll.
+The use of this ability takes place outside the normal initiative order, but the paramount guardian can’t use it if he or she is flat-footed or unable to see the situation resulting in the roll.
 The guardian paramount must decide whether to reroll as soon as the result of the attack roll, check, or save is known.